-- (i) The General Council
+- (i) The General Council,

-- (ii) The Executive Committee
+- (ii) The Executive Committee, and

-- (iii) The President
+- (iii) Such other authorities as may be constituted and/or declared by the General Council

 2.1 General Council

 The General Council is the principal authority of the NBA, and is responsible for its overall activities and affairs.
 It gives policy directions/ guidelines to the Executive Committee, which takes steps for managing the activities and affairs of the NBA accordingly.